anBertoli/arch-linux-guide/README.md

 At this point we have some partitions on one or more disks, properly formatted and temporarily mounted.
 We need now to configure the mirrors to download Arch Linux packages.
-The installer comes with `Reflector`, a script written to retrieve the latest mirror list from the Arch Linux Mirror Status page.
+The installer comes with `reflector`, a script able to retrieve the latest mirror list from the Arch Linux Mirror Status page.

 Reflector can generate a list of mirrors based on a set of requirements.
-In this cas, I want a list of mirrors that were synchronized within the last 12 hours and that are located in Italy (you should use your country), and sort the mirrors by download speed.
+In this case, I want a list of mirrors that were synchronized within the last 12 hours and that are located in Italy (you should use your country), and sort the mirrors by download speed.
 The save command will persist the result in the specified file.
 You can run the reflector without saving the output just to see what the script produces (the list of mirrors).

 The file at `/etc/pacman.d/mirrorlist` is a configuration file used by pacman to know which mirrors to use (in descending order of preference).
 Now when we'll install Arch Linux in the next steps,